A Modern Megalith

 The architect conceived the tower as a monolithic block encased in a striking steel and glass lattice shell.
 BuroHappold Engineering was appointed to realise this unique exposed exoskeleton, which took considerable technical knowledge and ingenuity.
-Sculptural in its appearance, the dramatic exterior will provide both a distinctive identity for the tower and an opportunity to optimise the spaces within.
+Sculptural in its appearance, the dramatic exterior provides both a distinctive identity for the tower and an opportunity to optimise the spaces within.

 To achieve the complicated exoskeleton, connections of such scale and complexity were required that the structure could be considered the most challenging large-scale steelwork of its kind to ever be accomplished.
 While the tower’s striking, graceful form proved a challenge in itself, the structure also needed to withstand the region’s typhoon climate.